WOWEN-DEV/wowen.tech/README.md

 ## About WOWEN

 WOWEN is not just a company; it's a movement.
-We are passionate about using technology, design, and creativity to empower women in their health and wellness journeys.
+We are passionate about using technology, design, and creativity to power women in their health and wellness journeys.
 Our mission is to create innovative solutions that make a real difference in women's lives.

 ## Key Features